Martin-Idel/library_examples/setup.md

 `ln -s libvisible.so.1.0.0 libvisible.so.1`
 `ln -s libvisible.so.1 libvisible.so`

-Now let's look at the symbol table:
+Now let's look at the symbol table: (Use `objdump -t -C` instead, gives better symbols)

 `objdump -t libvisible.so.1.0.0` which contains:
 `ZN17my_lib_visibility9factorialEm` and `ZN17my_lib_visibility15computeNchooseKEmm`